brunoboto96/CSTHackathon/README.md

 ## Scenario 5

-#### Target: Home Page
+#### Target: Personal Page :desktop_computer:

 #### Level: Easy

-A good way to start programming challenge, as well as practice your web development skills is to create your own home/blog page.
+A good way to start programming challenge, as well as practice your web development skills is to create your own portfolio/blog page.
 This kind of content is a good opportunity to present your practical skills in a simple and elegant way to your potential future employer.
 A website can be used as your digital CV.
 Try to express yourself and include your digital portfolio (or a faked one if you don't have/don't want to use your work).
 As an extension, you can implement a CMS to easily edit content in the future.

 [portfolio examples](https://www.mockplus.com/blog/post/web-developer-portfolio)